Jung Woo-sung: Film

 Jung then starred alongside Chinese actress Gao Yuanyuan in Hur Jin-ho's romance film A Season of Good Rain, and Su Chao-pin's martial arts film Reign of Assassins with Michelle Yeoh.
 In 2011, Jung was cast in the English-language 3D remake of John Woo's The Killer.
-The film was to be shot in Los Angeles, and reunite him with A Moment to Remember director John H. Lee and Reign of Assassins director John Woo acting also as producer.
-The project has been put on hold while John Woo works on another film.
-The project has yet to take off, however.Jung drew praise in his first villain role in Cold Eyes, an action thriller that became a box office hit in 2013.
-He portrayed the ruthless head of a criminal organization specializing in bank robbery, eluding the detectives chasing him with uncanny dexterity.
+The film was to be shot in Los Angeles and reunite him with A Moment to Remember director John H. Lee and Reign of Assassins director John Woo acting also as producer.
+The project was put on hold while John Woo worked on another film.
+But the project never progressed.Jung drew praise in his first villain role in Cold Eyes, an action thriller and box office hit in 2013.
+He portrayed the ruthless head of a criminal organization specializing in bank robbery, eluding detectives chasing him with uncanny dexterity.

 Jung next played a baduk player seeking revenge in The Divine Move, followed by an adulterous university professor gradually losing his eyesight in Scarlet Innocence.
-Scarlet Innocence had its world premiere at the 2014 Toronto International Film Festival, meeting with positive reviews from critics.
+Scarlet Innocence had its world premiere at the 2014 Toronto International Film Festival, attracting positive reviews from critics.
 He then took a leading role in the melodrama indie feature Don't Forget Me, also known as Remember You, a remake of the 2010 short film Remember O Goddess, both directed by Lee Yoon-jung.
-Jung had also co-produced this movie, explaining that he wanted to protect the director's original ideas that other producers wanted to modify.
+Jung also co-produced this movie, explaining that he wanted to protect the director's original ideas that other producers wanted to modify.

 In 2016, he starred in the noir crime thriller Asura: The City of Madness, his fourth collaboration with director Kim Sung-su.
 Jung played a crooked detective who attempts to save his terminally ill wife while arresting a corrupt town mayor.
-Asura premiered globally at the 41st Toronto Film Festival in September, 2016, where it was shown in the Special Presentations section.
-The actor's second movie shot in 2016 and released in 2017 was Han Jae-rim's political drama The King, whose plot revolves around a senior prosecutor being manipulated by an overambitious younger colleague connected to the mafia.
+Asura premiered globally at the 41st Toronto Film Festival in September 2016, where it was shown in the Special Presentations section.
+The actor's second movie shot in 2016 and released in 2017 was Han Jae-rim's political drama The King, whose plot revolves around a senior prosecutor being manipulated by an overambitious younger colleague connected to the mob.

-In 2017, Jung stars in Steel Rain, playing a former agent from North Korea's intelligence bureau.
+In 2017, Jung starred in Steel Rain as a former agent from North Korea's intelligence bureau.